Linear Models and Effect Magnitudes for Research, Clinical and Practical Applications

 Sport and Recreation, AUT University, Auckland 0627, New Zealand.
 Email.
 Reviewer: Alan M Batterham, School of Health and Social Care, Teesside University, Middlesbrough TS1 3BA, UK.

 Update 6 June 2016.
-Use the p value for the odds ratio in a logistic regression to get confidence limits for the corresponding proportion ratio.
+I now advise use the p value for the odds ratio in a logistic regression to get confidence limits for the corresponding proportion ratio.
 (I checked with simulations that this approach is accurate.
 Converting the confidence limits for the odds ratio to those for the proportion ratio does not work well, so I removed that advice.)
 A few other minor edits.

 Update 23 Oct 2013.
 Rank transformation is now dismissed as an approach to non-uniformity, and the analysis of win-draw-lose outcomes in matches is now mentioned as an example for cumulative logistic regression.